 How to Fix The 502 Bad Gateway Error in WordPress

 In any web transaction, your browser sends a request to the server hosting the website you wish to access.
 The server processes this request and sends back the required resources along with an HTTP header and status code.
-A 502 Bad Gateway Error is one of the HTTP status codes that indicates that one server on the internet received an invalid response from another server.
+The 502 bad gateway error indicate that the server received an invalid response from another server.

 The 5xx codes and what they mean in WordPress